michaelJyee/openai-vector-database/README.md

 # 🧑🏻‍💻 Tabs Or Spaces
 ## openAi embeddings + vector database

 Basic example of how to use OpenAI's embeddings API to generate text embeddings and save them to a Postgres vector database.

+**Vector databases of animal descriptions like: "Penguins - Flightless birds, known for their black and white feathers and waddling walk."**
+**And search with something like : 'that bird that cannot fly'**

 The repository includes code that demonstrates how to search the database for similar text data based on cosine similarity scores between the input query and the stored embeddings.